The Boston Red Sox (28-25), one of the best lineups in baseball, are set to host the Cincinnati Reds (24-29) at Fenway P...

 You can watch the Cincinnati Reds games on TV channels like Fox Sports Ohio and the MLB Network such as MLB.TV.

 Will the Cincinnati Reds make the playoffs this year?

 The Cincinnati Reds did not make the playoffs in the 2022 MLB season as they finished in last place in the National League Central with a 62-100 win-loss ratio.

 Cincinnati Reds fans are always looking for more information about when their team plays the next game.
 For all the information you have been craving and more, be sure to check the top of this page.
 Here at SportsTips, we list all the information you need like the time of the first pitch, location of the game, and the all-important MLB odds.

 Where did the Cincinnati Reds finish the season?

-The Cincinnati Reds finished the 2020 MLB season in third place in the National League Central.
+The Cincinnati Reds finished the 2022 MLB season in last place in the National League Central.